Isle of Man Railway level crossings and points of interest: Ballalonna

 This is the first "proper" level crossing on the south line of the Isle of Man Railway and can be found on the south side of Santon station; it serves an adjoining farm of the same name.
-The crossing was provided with a small hut similar in style to the one at Mill Road further along the line and this is retained though out of use, being constructed of slatted timber with corrugated iron roof.
+The crossing was provided with a small hut similar in style to the one at Mill Road further along the line and this was retained though out of use, being constructed of slatted timber with corrugated iron roof until its demolition in 2017.